jimnarey/alu_auto_builder/README.md

 To create 10 MAME2003Plus UCEs - with covers, titles and descriptions - you really do just need the 10 roms (zip files) in a single directory and a core.

+The tool has several other functions described in the help sections within the tool itself.

 ## Requirements and Dependencies

 The tool uses [Skyscraper](https://github.com/muldjord/skyscraper) for scraping and gamelist generation.
 However, this